 Across all Key Stages we offer a variety of practical learning experiences, including working on our own, with a partner and in small and large groups, and using small and large equipment and apparatus, both outdoors and indoors.

 In partnership with Rossendale School Sport we aim to deliver an inclusive, competitive range of opportunities across a wide range of sports.
 This section wil lbe updated regularly with details of our achievements.

 What is the Sports Premium?

-The government is doubling funding of £160 million per annum to £320 milliion per annum for the school year 2017-18.
+In 2017-18, the government doubled their funding of £160 million per annum to £320 milliion per annum.
 The funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to the primary school to spend on improving the quality of sport and PE for all their children.
-Each school will receive £16,000 plus an extra £10 per pupil - here at Sharneyford that will mean around £16700 for the two year period 2017-18.
-Schools must use the funding to make additional and sustainable improvements to the quality of PE and Sport that is offered.
+Each school will receive £16,000 plus an extra £10 per pupil - here at Sharneyford that will mean around £16750 for 21-22 and again for 22-23.
+Schools must continue to use the funding to make additional and sustainable improvements to the quality of PE and Sport that is offered.
 This means it should be used to develop or add to the PE and Sport activities that school already offers.
 As well as make improvements now that will benefit pupils joining the school in future years.